bocoup/wpt-dev/readme.md

   project](https://github.com/scheib/chromium-latest-linux))
 - Firefox Nightly will be installed and available via the `firefox-nightly` command (this browser automatically receives updates from Mozilla)
+- the `wptrunner` project will installed (see the `runtests` script for a simplified interface designed for the environment defined here)

 ## Requirements